"If I ever did alchemy, it was the only way allowed today, which is to say without knowing it." Marcel Duchamp

 Mariana Sarraute, born in 1971, grew up in Barcelona and studied Fine Arts.
 She is currently working in Mallorca.

-Mariana Sarraute has focused her work in recent years on a series of paintings resulting from her research on aspects of the Occidental esoteric tradition such as Kabbalah or alchemy.
-These references have accompanied the artist throughout her practice, and are translated into a pictorial body that stands out for the use of pigments that generate transparencies and chromatic games, giving rise to a fragile harmony between the space of the canvas and the artistic gesture.
+Mariana Sarraute has focused her work in recent years on a series of pictorial and sculptural works resulting from her research into aspects of the Western esoteric tradition such as Kabbalah or alchemy, and her work as a website programmer.
+These references have accompanied the artist throughout her practice.